Was this article helpful?

 Note: This script is not applicable to custom and mandatory fields.

 To understand this scenario, consider an example.
 There are 10 entries in a content type.
-Out of these 10, 4 entries are published on version 4 and 6 of them were never published.
+Out of these 10, 4 entries are published on version 4 and 6 of them are unpublished.

-So if you publish all entries of this content type using the script, let's say entries which were at version 4 will now be published at version 5 and the unpublished ones will be published with version 1.
+So if you publish all entries of this content type using the script, let's say entries which were at version 4 will now be published at version 5 and the rest will be published with version 1.

 Now, if you want to undo this operation and restore entries to their previous state, use the following command: